futuredapp/Monkey-Madness/README.md

   - argument2 - seed for generating random events (could be useful to repeat test which failed)
 3. Script will lock app to full screen to prevent monkey escape
 4. Monkey will furiously tap screen and try to crash your app
-5. If monkey crashed your app, crash log is saved to desktop in folder with your app's package name
+5. If monkey crashed your app, crash log is saved to folder with your app's package name in current directory

-Example: `adb_test 5000` - will start test with 5000 events, if app crash, log will be saved to desktop in folder with your app's package name.
+Example: `adb_test 5000` - will start test with 5000 events, if app crash, log will be saved to folder with your app's package name in current directory.

 #####adb_testloop - run multiple tests in a row
 1. Turn on the device, connect it to computer and open app for testing